 Some habits are so ingrained that you may overlook them as a possible contributor to your insomnia.
 Maybe your Starbucks habit affects your sleep more than you realize.
 Or maybe you’ve never made the connection between that late-night glass of wine and your sleep difficulties.
 Keeping a sleep diary is a helpful way to pinpoint habits and behaviors contributing to your insomnia.

 Avoid stimulating activity and stressful situations before bedtime.
-This includes big discussions or arguments with your spouse or family, or catching up on work.
+This includes checking messages on social media, big discussions or arguments with your spouse or family, or catching up on work.
 Postpone these things until the morning.

 Things to avoid before bed:

 Drinking too many liquids.
 Waking up at night to go to the bathroom becomes a bigger problem as we age.
 By not drinking anything an hour before sleep and going to the bathroom several times as you get ready for bed, you can reduce the frequency you’ll wake up to go during the night.